MugTree/caddy-docker-demo/README.md

 #### http://gaming.localhost/spins

-...should proxy content from the app running at localhost:8000
+...should proxy content from the app running at 172.18.0.4:8000 on the docker network

 #### http://gaming.localhost/poker

-... should proxy content from the app running at localhost:9000
+... should proxy content from the app running at 172.18.0.3:8000 on the docker network

 It's not working at the moment though, will get to to the bottom of it :)